alwaysdata/documentation/content/remote-access/sftp/_index.en.md

 # SFTP

 SFTP, the [SSH File Transfer Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol), is used to secure an FTP transfer by passing through an SSH tunnel.
-Consequently, clients can use a simple graphic interface via the FTP client of their choice.
+Consequently, users can use a simple graphic interface via the FTP client of their choice.

 ## Connecting with SFTP